Measure Cultural Distance by Analyzing Temporal Patterns of Food and Drink Preferences in YELP

 Julia Hsin-Ping Hsu

-Ph.D. student in Information Technology
+Ph.D. candidate in Information Technology